-- Explore the textures, movement, feel and look of different media and materials. - Respond to a range of media and materials, develop their understanding of them in order to manipulate and create different effects. - Use different media and materials to express their own ideas. - Explore colour and use for a particular purpose. - Develop skills to use simple tools and techniques competently and appropriately. - Select appropriate media and techniques and adapt their work where necessary.
+- Explore the textures, movement, feel and look of different media and materials. - Respond to a range of media and materials, develop their understanding of them in order to manipulate and create different effects to express their own ideas. - Explore colour and colour-mixing techniques and use for a particular purpose. - Develop skills to use simple tools and techniques competently and appropriately and with care and precision. - Select appropriate media and techniques and adapt their work where necessary, to encourage independence. - Talk about their creation and be proud of what they have achieved.